-Cafés have plenty of great reasons to buy into a private label coffee, which is a coffee roasted by another company but bearing the branding of the café.
+Cafés have plenty of great reasons to buy a private label coffee, which is a coffee roasted by another company but bearing the branding of the café.
 When, though, should a roastery offer this as a service?
 Beyond roasting, what does a private label require?
 What potential clients are there other than coffeehouses?

-“It’s become a pretty fundamental part of our business, just by happenstance by the way we have our bags printed,” he says.
-“It allows more flexibility because we don’t buy in numbers of 10,000 or 20,000 labels.
-We have short runs of 150 to 500 bags printed at a time.”
-To develop the design for the bags, Red Rooster works with a local designer, one who creates beautiful wood-block-inspired illustrations for Red Rooster’s own bags.
+“It’s become a fundamental part of our business, just by happenstance by the way we have our bags printed,” he says.
+“It allows more flexibility because we don’t buy in numbers of 10,000 or 20,000 labels, and we have short runs of 150 to 500 bags printed at a time.”
+To develop the design for the bags, Red Rooster works with a local designer who creates beautiful wood-block-inspired illustrations (Red Rooster uses a similar design for its own bags).

 Knowing how to create an identity—at least one represented on a bag—and possessing a passion for the detailed work that goes into that undertaking (or having a consultant on call for this) is a requirement of a roastery creating private labels.
 The back and forth between the client and designer and the work between the roaster and the client to choose a blend can take several weeks.

 Phil Lenaghan, Stone Creek’s director of wholesale, says these private label clients are often more than happy to co-brand with Stone Creek.
 While co-branding can be a benefit, Lenaghan stresses that you need to have “the right partner.”
-(Stone Creek prints labels in-house and has a designer on staff.)
+Stone Creek prints labels in-house and has a designer on staff.

-—Cory Eldridge is the editor at Fresh Cup.
+Cory Eldridge is the editor at Fresh Cup.

 This article was originally published on September 17, 2014 and has been edited to meet Fresh Cup’s current editorial standards.